Coachella Festival Checklist – 11 Things to Bring

 orange hiking backpack

-When you leave your campsite, it’s important that you have all of the gear you need to have an enjoyable day at the festival.
+When you leave your campsite, it’s important that you have all the gear you need to enjoy a day at the festival.
 To carry all this gear, you’ll need a hiking backpack.

 The ideal Coachella backpack is relatively small and inconspicuous.
 Although we hope you don’t have to experience this, theft does happen at festivals, and Coachella is no exception.
 So, packing a small backpack that’s low-key and not very flashy can go a long way.

-Inside your pack, you should bring all the gear you need for the day.
-This includes your water bottles, sunscreen, sunglasses, blankets, and a spare jacket for when it gets a bit chilly in the evenings.
+You should bring all the gear you need for the day inside your pack.
+This includes water bottles, Banana Boat sunscreen, sunglasses, blankets, and a spare jacket for when it gets chilly in the evenings.

 Also, be sure to have a small amount of cash in your pack at all times.
 You’ll need a small amount of money to be able to buy snacks and drinks at the venue.
 But you don’t want to carry around too much, just in case your pack gets lost or stolen.